BDC Hamburger Icon

 • Type of franchise: Commercial cleaning

-The janitorial services industry will reach a value of $50.1 billion by 2024, according to Statista.
-Vanguard Cleaning Systems offer a trusted and reliable brand backing.
-It has consistently ranked among the top franchises in Entrepreneur magazine’s annual Franchise 500 list — and franchisees can even finance part of Vanguard’s low initial investment.
+The U.S. janitorial services industry reached a value of $91.8 billion in 2023, according to IBISWorld.
+Vanguard Cleaning Systems offers a trusted and reliable brand backing.
+It has often ranked among the top franchises in Entrepreneur magazine’s annual Franchise 500 list.

 4. United Country Real Estate